timiskhakov/timiskhakov.github.io/_posts/2022-11-10-breaching-breach-protocol.md

 Hooray, we just uploaded both sequences and got two rewards.
 Sweet!

-This mini-game is definitely not rocket science, but naturally a curious mind starts to wonder if it’s possible to write a program that would solve Breach Protocol automatically based on the matrix, list of sequences, and buffer size.
-Surely enough, it’s possible, and such solvers exist in abundance.
+This mini-game is definitely not rocket science, but naturally a curious mind starts to wonder if its possible to write a program that would solve Breach Protocol automatically based on the matrix, list of sequences, and buffer size.
+Surely enough, it's possible, and such solvers exist in abundance.
 Just to name the two popular ones: [Cyberpunk 2077 Hacking Minigame Solver](https://cyberpunk-hacker.com/) by [Joona Heikkilä](https://github.com/cxcorp) or [Optical Breacher](https://govizlora.github.io/optical-breacher/) by [govizlora](https://github.com/govizlora).
 The latter is even capable of doing image recognition to read the input data automatically.

-Most of the solvers I had a look at, however, use brute-force of some sorts to crack the puzzle.
-If you’ve been wondering if it’s possible to use another approach, let’s grab an algorithm cookbook, open our favorite text editor, and ~~dive in~~ jack in.
+Most of the solvers — at least the ones I had a look at — use brute-force of some sorts to crack the puzzle.
+If you're like me, wondering if it's possible to use another approach, let's grab an algorithm cookbook, open our favorite text editor, and ~~dive in~~ jack in.

 ## Analysis

-If we squint hard enough, we'll see that there’re actually two problems behind solving Breach Protocol.
+If we squint hard enough, we'll see that there're actually two problems behind solving Breach Protocol.

 First, we need to decide what sequence or chained combination of sequences we want to upload to the buffer.
-Unlike our example above, it’s not always possible to chain all sequences together and place them into the buffer.
+Unlike our example above, it's not always possible to chain all sequences together and place them into the buffer.
 The buffer might not have enough space, a longer sequence might not exist in the code matrix, or, for some reason, the player might not want to upload certain sequences.
-As each sequence has a certain reward, we can’t decide for the player what reward they want to get, so we will delegate the decision to them.
+As each sequence has a certain reward, we can't decide for the player what reward they want to get, so we will delegate the decision to them.

-Now that the player is responsible for managing sequences and their combinations, we can concentrate on the second problem: finding the sequence in the matrix.
+Now that the player is responsible for managing sequences and their combinations, we can concentrate on the second problem: finding the desired sequence in the matrix.

 Despite the problem's solution appearing as a matrix traversal, we can actually represent it as traversing a tree.
 Which will come in handy as we could apply a version of [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) (or DFS for short) slightly modified for the game's rules.
 Let's break it down step by step:

 1. First thing we need is to find the root of the tree — the first element of the sequence.
-Since it’s not guaranteed that the first row we start with contains it, we have to scan the whole matrix.
+Since it's not guaranteed that the first row we start with contains it, we have to scan the whole matrix.
 2. Once found, we recursively run DFS on the element:
   - we push the element onto the stack
-  - then we compare the stack’s length against the sequence’s length — that’s our termination condition — if they’re equal, we exit DFS
+  - then we compare the stack's length against the sequence's length — that's our termination condition — if they're equal, we exit DFS
-  - otherwise, we scan the row/column looking for the next sequence element (we can think of the row/column elements as root’s children)
+  - otherwise, we scan the row/column looking for the next sequence element (we can think of the row/column elements as root's children)
   - if we have a match, we run DFS on the element, altering the direction
 3. Once we exit DFS, we see if the algorithm gave us a desired result stored in the stack.
 If the root was not found in the first row, we would need to add another element from the first row — the game rules dictate that the solution has to start with the first row's element regardless.
 4. If DFS doesn't give us the result, we continue scanning the matrix, looking for another root.

-Let’s see how the algorithm works by running it on our example from above.
+Let's see how the algorithm works by running it on our example from above.
 The sequence we want to upload is `BD BD FF 55 1C E9`, so we have to scan the matrix for the first occurrence of `BD`, push it onto the stack, and make it a root of the tree:

 {:refdef: style="text-align: center;"}
 ![Breach Protocol Schema 1](/assets/images/breach-protocol-schema-1.png) {: refdef}

-Then we alter the direction, scan the column representing its elements as root's children, and look for the second element in the sequence, `BD`.
+Then we alter the direction, scan the column representing its elements as root's children (excluding the root element, of course), and look for the second element in the sequence, `BD`.
 Once found, we push it onto the stack:

 {:refdef: style="text-align: center;"}
 ![Breach Protocol Schema 2](/assets/images/breach-protocol-schema-2.png) {: refdef}

 Next, we repeat the process until we find all the elements.
-If we are unlucky, though, we reach a situation in which a row/column doesn’t contain a matching element.
-See the example on the picture below: we are now searching for `1C`, but the row, containing a previously found `55`, doesn’t have it:
+If we are unlucky, though, we reach a situation in which a row/column doesn't contain a matching element.
+See the example on the picture below: we are now searching for `1C`, but the row, containing a previously found `55`, doesn't have it:

 {:refdef: style="text-align: center;"}
 ![Breach Protocol Schema 3](/assets/images/breach-protocol-schema-3.png)